The Mausoleum at Halicarnassus: A Glimpse into One of the 7 Wonders

 Here are the statues of Artemisia and Maussollos himself, which were at the very top, inside a chariot pulled by four horses.
 The plaques at the British Museum point out that there is no concrete evidence that these are the images of Artemisa and Ma…

-Here are the statues of Artemisia and Maussollos himself, which were at the very top, inside a chariot pulled by four horses.
-The plaques at the British Museum point out that there is no concrete evidence that these are the images of Artemisa and Maussollos, but it’s likely they are.
+Here are the statues believed to depict Artemisia and Maussollos, which once stood at the very top of the Mausoleum, inside a chariot pulled by four horses.
+While the plaques at the British Museum note that there is no definitive evidence confirming their identities, it is highly likely these statues represent the legendary figures.

 The image of king Maussollus himself.
 The statues are quite big, so they could be seen from great distances, probably.